 During the course of the internship, interns are expected to participate in a work/trade agreement with a total of 32 hours per week in collaboration with the focus area supervisor.
-In addition, interns will work as a team to assist in providing school tours of the Solar Living Center.
+In addition, interns will work as a team to assist with vital site tasks such as educational tours, site representation, recycling/trash, bathroom cleaning and maintenance on a rotational basis.
 After the 32 hours have been met, interns share responsibilities in routine upkeep of the intern village and organic gardens.
 We ask that interns be ever mindful of the site as a destination open to the general public during daylight hours and welcome visitors accordingly, paying attention to safety, presentation and attitude.
-Interns are expected to be professional during their stay, adhere to Institute guidelines, and report to supervisors.

 As part of the work/trade arrangement, interns participate at no cost in solar PV training workshops, sustainable living courses, live onsite in simple, rustic accommodation, eat organic produce grown in the organic gardens and fresh eggs from our chickens, have opportunities to network at special events/meetings/conferences/festivals, a Real Goods store discount, and the benefits of being part of the Solar Living Institute family.
 There are a number of scheduled field trips, highlighting other sustainable organizations in the Mendocino County vicinity, (subject to change based on availability and unforeseen scheduling conflicts).

 - InterSolar Conference

 - Natural Building 5-Day Intensive

 Our village has a large communal living space (30-foot diameter yurt) equipped with cooking and dining facilities, lounge area, library, wireless and desktop internet access.
 The village also has both indoor and outdoor mosaic cob showers, an outdoor wood-fired earth oven, seating area, fire pit and chicken coop.
 Interns living in the village participate in and assist with cooking, cleaning, and other chores as necessary.

 As an intern living in community, you will also: